UMN-CMS/ldmx-scripts/README.md

 This repository is focused on helping LDMX collaborators use ldmx-sw at UMN.

-Currently, UMN does *not* have a container running program installed, so we still have to construct the dependencies from `cvmfs`.
+Currently, UMN does *not* have a container running program installed, so we still have to construct the dependencies from `cvmfs` and building them ourselves.
+Look at the [bare metal build](bare_metal_build.md) notes for how the dependencies have been set up.

 This has been done in the `ldmx-env.sh` bash script.